Lou Reed: 1975–1979: Addiction and creative work

 Reed released his third live album, Live: Take No Prisoners, in 1978; some critics thought it was his "bravest work yet", while others considered it his "silliest".
-Rolling Stone described it as "one of the funniest live albums ever recorded" and compared Reed's monologs with those of Lenny Bruce.
+Rolling Stone described it as "one of the funniest live albums ever recorded" and felt that its songs "serve merely as backdrops for Lou's dark-humored, Lenny Bruce-like monologues."
 Reed felt it was his best album to date.
-The Bells (1979) featured jazz trumpeter Don Cherry.
-During 1979 Reed toured extensively in Europe and throughout the United States performing a wide range of songs, including a suite of core songs from his Berlin album and the title track from The Bells featuring Chuck Hammer on guitar-synth.
-Around this time Reed also appeared as a record producer in Paul Simon's film One-Trick Pony.
-From around 1979 Reed began to wean himself off drugs.
+The Bells (1979) featured jazz trumpeter Don Cherry, who had played extensively with Reed's idol Ornette Coleman.
+During 1979, Reed toured extensively in Europe and the United States, performing a wide range of songs, including a suite of core songs from Berlin and the title track from The Bells featuring Chuck Hammer on guitar synthesizer.
+From around 1979, Reed began to wean himself off drugs.
+After a show at the Hammersmith Odeon in London that year, Bowie and Reed fell out during a late-night meeting which led to Reed hitting Bowie.
+Bowie had reportedly told Reed that he would have to "clean up his act" if they were to work together again.
+(Note: The two reconciled years later, and Reed performed with Bowie at the latter's 50th birthday concert at Madison Square Garden in 1997.)